LesleyForsyth/FLSIT735/Course 2/Week 3/3-13-protecting-private-keys.md

 # Your task

-As an individual, just as in an organisation,  we shouldr protect our keys with a strong password.
+As an individual, just as in an organisation,  we should protect our keys with a strong password.
 Your task this time is to use openssl to generate and store a password protected RSA key.